codex-team/editor.js/docs/block-tunes.md

 Similar with [Tools](tools.md) represented Blocks, you can create Block Tunes and connect it to particular Tool or for all Tools.

+Block Tunes allows you to set any additional options to Blocks.
+For example, with corresponded Block Tunes you can mark Block as «spoiler», give it an anchor, set a background, and so on.

 ## Base structure

-Tune's class should have a `isTune` property (static getter) set tu `true`.
+Tune's class should have the `isTune` property (static getter) set to `true`.

-Block Tune must implement render method which returns an HTML Element inserted to block settings.
+Block Tune must implement the `render()` method which returns an HTML Element that will be appended to the Block Settings panel.

 - `render()` — create a button